Last reviewed August 2017

 Legislative History • Books and Reports • Articles • Internet Resources • Additional Library Resources

 In 1987, the city of Minneapolis was awarded a National Basketball Association franchise.
 Later that year the franchise owners, Minnesota businessmen Harvey Ratner and Marvin Wolfenson, received permission to build an arena in downtown Minneapolis.
-The home of the Minnesota Timberwolves, the Target Center, opened in October 1990.
+The Target Center, which opened in October 1990, is the home of the Minnesota Timberwolves (NBA) and the Minnesota Lynx (WNBA).
+Other teams which have called Target Center home have been the Minnesota Moose (IHL), the Fighting Pike (Arena Football), Arctic Blast (Roller Hockey), and the Minnesota Valkyrie (Legends Football).

 By 1992, facing financial problems, Ratner and Wolfenson were calling for a public buyout of the Target Center.
-Thus began a complex series of negotiations that culminated in 1994 with the Minnesota Legislature's approval of a public purchase of the arena, and the sale of the Timberwolves to Glen Taylor.
+This began a complex series of negotiations that culminated in 1994 with the Minnesota Legislature's approval of a public purchase of the arena.
+The City of Minneapolis purchased the Target Center and Glen Taylor acquired the Timberwolves.
+In 1999, Glen Taylor acquired the Minnesota Lynx.

 1987 April: The NBA awards a franchise to Minneapolis.
 The owners are Harvey Ratner and Marvin Wolfenson.
 The Minnesota Timberwolves will join the NBA in the 1989-90 season.